-Update 3 May 2022: I wrote this blog back in 2013, and uploaded a newer video in May 2022, so while the text is a little dated, and the rates are wrong, the logic is still the same.
+Update 18 July 2023: I wrote this blog back in 2013, and uploaded a newer video in May 2022, so while the text is a little dated, and the rates in the video are slightly wrong, the logic is still exactly the same.

 I couldn't believe my ears.
 While filming in southern Spain for the new series of my show, the producer told me he'd found a cash machine offering 0% commission if you chose to withdraw in pounds.
 In theory, that'd mean PERFECT exchange rates.

 I checked, and indeed the screen said just that.
 Yet I smelt a rat.
 However before we get into that, let me just give you the crucial definitions:

 Use a debit or credit card in Europe, either for cash from an ATM or in a shop, and you are sometimes given a choice between…